HackBulgaria/Programming51-1/week4/3-String-Normalizer/README.md

 ## The Task:

-In a `class String Normalizer` create a static method `public static String normalizeString(String s)` which recieves a string `s` and returns a normalized version of `s`
+In a `class StringNormalizer` create a static method `public static String normalizeString(String s)` which recieves a string `s` and returns a normalized version of `s`

 ## `class StringNormalizer` shlould look like: